-Make sure to wear a wide-brimmed hat, the sun is killer, and closed-toed shoes in case you walk around.
+Make sure to wear a wide-brimmed hat, the sun is super strong, and closed-toed shoes in case you want to walk around.

-Whether or not you bring separate clothes for night depends on how clever you are about packing within the constraints discussed below.
-Since my camera equipment is heavy I am very cautious not to overpack on the fashion front.
+Whether or not you bring separate clothes for the night depends on how clever you are about packing within the constraints discussed below.
+Since my camera equipment is heavy, I am very cautious not to overpack on the fashion front.

-I’m starting here because these two practical considerations will influence what you choose and the way you pack.
+I’m starting here because these two practical considerations will influence what you choose and how you pack.

-Your total weight per person cannot exceed 15kg or 33 lbs (In Botswana it’s 20lbs).
-Just to be extra clear: checked bag, carry-on, purse or backpack, and camera equipment must, altogether, weigh 33lbs or less.
+Your total weight per person cannot exceed 15kg or 33 lbs (In Botswana, it’s 20lbs).
+To be extra clear: a checked bag, carry-on, purse or backpack, and camera equipment must, altogether, weigh 33lbs or less.

 Weight limitations are no joke.
-You may slip by one day, but it’s just as likely you’ll have to pay a significant fee or, wait for another plane where the extra pounds aren’t an issue.
-If you’re traveling during high season it’ll work against you.
+You may slip by one day, but it’s just as likely you’ll have to pay a significant fee or wait for another plane where the extra pounds aren’t an issue.
+If you’re traveling during the high season, it’ll definitely work against you.

 Use packing cubes.
-I use them for all my trips but for a safari, it’s especially convenient.
+I use them for all my trips, but for a safari, it’s especially convenient.
 They make packing and unpacking when you move to different camps so easy.
 I use one cube for my undies, another for pants/shorts, and a third for tops.
 The cubes keep things neat and simple to find.
-There are compression packing cubes too if you tend to be a little over-zealous with your belongings.
+There are compression packing cubes, too, if you tend to be slightly over-zealous with your belongings.